bashketchum02/pgoperator/README.md

 # pgoperator

 A Toy Kubernetes operator for managing PostgreSQL database instances, built from scratch using raw `client-go` (no Kubebuilder/Operator SDK).
-> :warn: this is strictly for learning purpose, don't take it seriously, WIP
+> ⚠️ this is strictly for learning purpose, don't take it seriously, WIP

 ## Overview